Now being updated for Qgis2threejs version 2.2.

 Layer imageis selected.
 You can select a ratio to map canvas size from 100, 200 and 400 (%).
 Image size in pixels follows the percent.

-Enable transparency (With image file)
+Enable transparency (When image file is chosen)

-Enables the image transparency.
+Enables image transparency.

-Adds a shading effect to the DEM.
+Adds a shading effect to DEM surface.